instructure/instructure-ui/packages/ui-flex/src/Flex/README.md

 ### Gap between Flex.Items

-Flex will have the gap is None by default.
+Flex items will have no gap by default.
 You can set the gap between Flex.Items by using the `gap` property.

 ```js
 ---